DrTol/DH-HeatExchanger/README.md

 You are free to use, modify and distribute the code as long as **authorship is properly acknowledged**.
 Please reference this repository in derivative works.

 ## Citing
 Tol, Hİ.
 Development of a U-Independent Effectiveness–Thermal Length Modelling for Heat Exchanger Performance Prediction.
 International Journal of Energy Horizon.
-Submitted.
+[Link](https://dergipark.org.tr/tr/pub/ijeh/issue/95821/1811174)

 ## Acknowledgements
 Above all, I give thanks to **Allah, The Creator (C.C.)**, and honor His name **Al-‘Alīm (The All-Knowing)**.